genomicsclass/leanpub/manuscript/matrix_operations.md

 The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/matrixalg/matrix_operations.Rmd).

-In the previous section we motivated the use of matrix algebra with this system of equations:
+In a previous section we motivated the use of matrix algebra with this system of equations:

 {$$}